joelkuiper/PathoLens/README.md

 ## Task
 Given [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), predict the pathogenicity of a variant.
 Many tools attempt to predict pathogenicity (e.g., CADD), and it is generally considered a hard problem because signal comes from diverse molecular and biological factors.

-Here we reduce the task to a binary label (pathogenic/benign) and fine-tune an LLM to consume *virtual conditioning tokens* derived from a [1000 Genomes nucleotide transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g) difference vector and protein-level descriptors built from [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) + [ESM2](https://github.com/facebookresearch/esm) embeddings.
+Here we reduce the task to a binary label (pathogenic/benign) and fine-tune an LLM to consume *virtual conditioning tokens* derived from a [1000 Genomes nucleotide transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g) difference vector, a node2vec embedding of the gene's [Gene Ontology](https://www.geneontology.org/) neighbourhood, and optional protein-level descriptors built from [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) + [ESM2](https://github.com/facebookresearch/esm) embeddings.

 ## Intuition and basic idea